-Thomas Alfred Smyth was born in the parish of Balleyhooley, county of Cork, Ireland, on Dec.
-25, 1832.
+" Thomas Alfred Smyth " was born in the parish of Balleyhooley, county of Cork, Ireland, on December 25, 1832.
 He received his education there and worked on his father's farm until immigrating to Philadelphia in 1854.
-Smyth worked as a wood carver.
+Smyth worked as a wood carver during his life.

 He joined up with William Walker's expedition to Nicaragua in the mid-1850's.
 After returning from the expedition he settled in Wilmington, Delaware in 1858 and became a coachmaker.

-The 1st Delaware fought at Suffolk, Sharpsburg, Fredericksburg, Chancellorsville and Gettysburg.
-Smyth later led his regiment with distinction during the Rappahannock Campaign of 1863 and in the fighting in the Wilderness to Petersburg in 1864.
+The 1st Delaware Infantry fought at Suffolk, Sharpsburg, Fredericksburg, Chancellorsville and Gettysburg. " Smyth " later led his regiment with distinction during the Rappahannock Campaign of 1863 and in the fighting in the Wilderness to Petersburg in 1864.

-Smyth's valor in battle led to his promotion to brigadier general on Oct.
-1, 1864.
-He commanded his brigade in the battles of Deep Bottom, Gravelly Run and Hatcher's Run.
-Smyth was active in the pursuit of Lee's army in its retreat toward Appomattox Court House.
+" Col. Smyth's Valor " in battle led to his promotion to " Brigadier General " on October 1, 1864.
+He commanded his brigade in the battles of Deep Bottom, Gravelly Run and Hatcher's Run. " Gen. Smyth's Brigade " was active in the pursuit of Lee's army in it's retreat toward Appomattox Court House.

-As he rode along the skirmish line during this final battle, a sharpshooter's bullet struck him in the left side of his face, knocked out a tooth and continued into his neck, fracturing a cervical vertebra and driving a fragment of bone upon his spinal cord, resulting in complete paralysis.
-Smyth was taken to a nearby house where a hospital had been established.
+As " Gen. Smyth " rode along the skirmish line during this final battle, a sharpshooter's bullet struck him in the left side of his face, knocked out a tooth and continued into his neck, fracturing a cervical vertebra and driving a fragment of bone upon his spinal cord, resulting in complete paralysis. " Gen. Smyth " was taken to a nearby house where a hospital had been established.

 The next day he was transported by ambulance to Col. R.P.
 Burke's home, two miles from Burkesville, where he died the next day, April 9, 1865.
 His remains were sent to Wilmington, Delaware, where he was buried in the Wilmington and Brandywine cemetery.